olets/bayard-variations/README.md

 After I'd been working on PostScript decorations to emulate Bayard for a while, Beáta Salamon's [*Magyar népzenei dallamgyűjtemény*](http://www.hagyomanyokhaza.hu/page/716/) came out… and what did I find in it but beautiful Bayard-type variation notation!

-These **bayard-variations** are my own expansion on Bayard's and Salamon's ideas.
+These **bayard-variations** are my own expansion on Bayard's and Salamon's designs.

 ## Usage